 - Clamp those pieces that need edge cutting.

 - When cutting a pipe, make sure to secure it within a vise before you start cutting.

 A hacksaw is an incredibly useful tool, especially if you are a DIYer.
 It allows you to cut through different materials including, wood, metal, and plastic.
 You can use it for a range of different purposes.
 Its versatility is one of its top features, and that is it’s a staple for every plumber and electrician.

 Make sure that you make your strokes slowly.
 About one stroke per second is the rule of thumb.
 Don’t forget to use a drop of machine oil on the blade to reduce the friction.
 This way, you can get the most out of your hacksaw.

-- Solid metal frame designed for tension up to 225 lbs.
+- BLADE SECURITY: Solid metal frame of the hand saw is designed for tension up to 225 lbs.

-- 90&Deg; and 180° adjustable blade angles allowing flush cuts
+- FLUSH CUTS: 90-degree and 180-degree adjustable blade angles allow for flush cuts

-- Large, comfortable tension knob with a Full-Grip handle
+- COMFORT: Large, comfortable tension knob with a full-grip handle